gdat515-sjfc-students/earnold-assignment2/earnold-assignment2.md

   scale_y_log10()+
    xlab("Year")+
-   ylab("Number of people living with HIV")+ ggtitle("Number of people living with HIV by year")
+   ylab("Number of people living with HIV")+ ggtitle("Number of people living with HIV by year")+ labs( caption = "Shows the number of people living with HIV broken out by region, over the course of 18 years.
+Africa shows notably higher numbers than all other regions."
+  )
 ```

 ![](earnold-assignment2_files/figure-markdown_github/create%20visualization-1.png)